RickFrom1987/simple-react-fullstack/README.md

 [**Port**](https://webpack.js.org/configuration/dev-server/#devserver-port) specifies the Webpack dev server to listen on this particular port (3000 in this case).
 When [**open**](https://webpack.js.org/configuration/dev-server/#devserver-open) is set to true, it will automatically open the home page on startup.
 [Proxying](https://webpack.js.org/configuration/dev-server/#devserver-proxy) URLs can be useful when we have a separate API backend development server and we want to send API requests on the same domain.
 In our case, we have a Node.js/Express backend where we want to send the API requests to.

+When you run webpack dev server what webpack dev server does is, instead of creating a bundled file ( e.g. bundle.js ) in dist folder, it creates a bundled file in memory.
+It then serves that information to express, and then express creates a web socket connection to render that on the browser on a certain port no. So you can’t actually see index.html or bundle.js file in dist folder , as its in memory.

 ### Nodemon

 Nodemon is a utility that will monitor for any changes in the server source code and it automatically restart the server.
 This is used in development only.